BRICKOSAURS, a prehistoric experience featuring a total of 50 life-sized sculptures built with LEGO bricks, is at Marwell Zoo until September 2019.

 Dinosaurs include triceratops, peteinosaurus, velociraptors, dimetrodon, anklyosaurus, dilophosaurus, pteranodon and archaeoceratops.

 BRICKOSAURS is included with general admission and is on display from 5 April until 1 September 2019.
-There are currently 16 displays around the zoo with another five arriving on 19 July.

 Visitors are also able to get hands-on with a host of extra activities including trying their hand at making their own creations at BRICKOSAURS Basecamp, a free spotter’s guide and more.